 The John H. Emery Rail Heritage Trust was created by John Emery, a native of Chicago, and a lover of the classic passenger trains of America.
 The Trust was founded as a way to support Mr. Emery’s interests in the passenger trains of the 1920’s though the 1950’s.
 The Trust operates as a tax-exempt 501(c)(3) foundation under the Internal Revenue Code.
 Applications for grants can be made up to February 1st of each year, with the next deadline being February 1, 2018, for awards in the spring of 2018.
-The application form is currently being revised and should be online by June 1st.
+The application form is currently being revised.
 The decisions are made by a three-person advisory committee based on the following criteria established by Mr. Emery:

 To help re-create and preserve, to the extent possible, the rail passenger travel experience as it was in the U. S. from approximately 1920 through 1960.